-Please sign below and have your student return this page to their first period teacher.
+Please sign below and have your child return this page to their first period teacher.

-I have read and discussed the material in this handbook with my student and agree to help my student follow the policies and procedures described in this handbook.
+I have read and discussed the material in this handbook with my child and agree to help my child follow the policies and procedures described in this handbook.